 The rate of elimination tends to be fairly constant for an individual at a given time, but will vary within a narrow range for a population of subjects.
 Approximately 95% of the normal population have a rate of elimination that falls within the range of 0.010 to 0.025 grams per 100 ml (or dL) of blood per hour.
 Where a given individual falls within this range is primarily a function of genetics and drinking experience.
 The average rate of elimination for the population of social drinkers is conservatively about 0.015 grams per dL per hour.
 Chronic heavy drinkers or alcohol abusers may exhibit elimination rates as high a two to three times that of the average social drinker due to the development of pharmacokinetic or metabolic tolerance.
-Due to the fact that frequent, heavy drinkers are more likely to engage in driving after consuming significant amounts of alcohol than typical social drinkers, it is not unusual to find elimination rates in DUI suspects that exceed 0.015 g/dL/hr.
+Due to the fact that frequent, heavy drinkers, it is not unusual to find elimination rates in DUI suspects that exceed 0.015 g/dL/hr.
 Unfortunately, chronic alcohol abuse over long periods of time typically results in liver damage and the development of cirrhosis of the liver.
 Once this occurs, it will adversely affect normal liver function and ultimately slow alcohol metabolism.

-Elimination Rate Range Where Seen Frequency Average Rate Other Notes < 0.01 g/dl/hr People with abnormal liver function Very Uncommon NA NA $0.01 - 0.025 \text{ g/dL/} \\ \text{hr}$ Occasional to Social Drinkers Approx. 95% of the population 0.015 - 0.018 g/ dL/hr Avg.
-Rate is frequency dependent 0.025 g/dL/hr Heavy/ Chronic Al- cohol Abusers Less than 5% of the population 0.023 - 0.030 g/ dL/hr Reported rates as high as 0.05 g/dL/
+Elimination Rate Range Where Seen Frequency Average Rate Other Notes < 0.01 g/dl/hr People with abnor- mal liver function Very Uncommon NA NA 0.01 - 0.025 g/dL/ hr Occasional to Social Drinkers Approx. 95% of the population 0.015 - 0.018 g/ dL/hr Avg.
+Rate is fre- quency dependent 0.025 g/dL/hr Heavy/ Chronic Al- cohol Abusers Less than 5% of the population 0.023 - 0.030 g/ dL/hr Reported rates as high as 0.05 g/dL/ hr